CloudBindle/bindle/README.md

-This project is a wrapper around [Vagrant](http://www.vagrantup.com/) and provides the ability to launch either a single node or a cluster of compute nodes configured with one or more Bash shell scripts.
+This project is a wrapper around [Vagrant](http://www.vagrantup.com/) and provides the ability to launch either a single node or a cluster of compute nodes configured with one or more Bash shell scripts (in the future we are moving to [Ansible](http://www.ansible.com/) as a more robust provisioning mechanism).
 This lets you build Linux virtual machines from scratch, ensuring you development/testing/production VMs are clean and your configuration process is fully reproducible.
-The big difference between building a cluster with this script vs. Vagrant directly is Vagrant provides a single pass at running provisioning script.
+The big difference between building a cluster with this script vs. Vagrant directly is Vagrant provides a single pass at running provisioning script which actually makes it quite difficult to pass runtime information like the domain names/IP addresses of cluster nodes and to setup software where order matters like HDFS before HBase.
 This tool, however, launches one or more instances, runs a base Bash configuration script on each, then queries Vagrant to identify the external and internal IP address of each of the launched instances.
 This script then runs one or more "secondary" provisioning scripts that can include variables substituted, for example, the IP addreses and domain names of the other hosts in the cluster.
 This functionality makes it possible to build clusters of nodes that know about each other without knowing the IP addreses ahead of time.

 What we have found this useful for is building clusters (both Hadoop and GridEngine-based) on a variety of cloud environments without having to retool